Top 3 · RI

 - Orofacial Pain Specialists in Rhode IslandTMJ, jaw pain, and chronic facial pain.

 The ranking weights NPPES record completeness, CMS Medicare enrollment, MIPS quality scores when available, and HRSA HPSA service.
 Of the 3 listed, 2 are Medicare-enrolled and 0 practice in a dental shortage area.
-We do not accept payment for placement.Do oral & maxillofacial pathologists in Rhode Island accept Medicaid?
+We do not accept payment for placement.Do oral and maxillofacial pathologists in Rhode Island accept Medicaid?

 You don't — patients don't see pathologists directly; Your dentist or oral surgeon may send a biopsy to one if they find a suspicious lesion.